IttoSanzzo/Webserv/README.md

 ## Error Handling

--   While there is an automatic error handling, that serves static pages for each error code, you can set your own error pages, by inserting them at the configuration file.
+-   While there is an automatic error handling, that serves static pages for each error code, you can set your own error pages, by inserting them in the configuration file.

 <p align="center"><img alt="Error 404 example" src="https://i.imgur.com/cAVExjw.png"></p>